project-alice-assistant/docs/docs/skill-development/README.md

 If you aren't familiar with the basics of Python, check out our [list of Python tutorials and resources](python-resources) to get you started.
 If you've programmed in other object-oriented languages, like Javascript or C\#, then you'll be able to pick it up, but if you're totally new to programming, you might want to look at an [introductory programming course](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-11).

 It is also required that you read **and understand** our [Code guidelines](../contribute/code-guidelines.md)

+For a quick jump into setting your IDE for Alice, read the following community made documentation: [Getting started with Pycharm](../skill-development/getting-started-with-a-IDE.md).

 ### Github account